What are dental fillings and why do I need to have them?

 Composite is a plastic tooth-coloured material that is used as a filling.
 It bonds "sticks" to the tooth structure and is usually placed into the cavity in layers until the tooth is restored to its original form.

-A light is used to harden it, and it can be chewed on immediately after it has been completed.
+A blue light is used to harden it, and it can be chewed on immediately after it has been completed.
+Most of the fillings placed nowadays are tooth coloured ones.

 Dental amalgam is a safe and durable material that has been used by dentists to restore teeth for well over 100 years.
 It is an alloy or combination of two or more metals including silver, copper and tin to which mercury is added.
 It is mixed and packed into the tooth cavity.
 Amalgam fillings are held in place by the shape of the pre-drilled cavity.
 It is extremely durable and able to withstand the grinding and chewing of your back teeth over long periods of time.